gre/gl-react/TRADEOFFS.md

 [gl-react used to automatically factorize the duplicates elements of your tree](http://greweb.me/2016/06/glreactconf/), **it has been decided to remove this feature** in order to make you fully in control.
-*This was actually a pain to implement it right, a premature optimization that can have some slower performance.*

 The new gl-react embraces more the React paradigm.
-There is a new equivalent way to express a Graph (and share computation): **using a `<Bus>`**.
+If you duplicate a Node or an Element at multiple places in your GL tree, you might use `<Bus>` to express a GL graph instead (and share computation) so it doesn't compute X times the same thing.

+> This was actually a pain to implement the de-duplication feature, and it doesn't work great with React reconciliation.
+It was probably a premature optimization.